abhilashreddysh/AutomationScripts/README.md

-# _Small Programs_
+# _One File Projects_

-_Small Programs is a collection of single-file scripts and projects._
+_One File Projetcs is a collection of single-file scripts and projects to help in daily tasks._

 ## Table of Contents